mkohler/cython_swig/README.rst

     So, SWIG and Cython both require us to create an interface file, but in Cython, we also need to create a PYX file.

-    I don't want to explain the syntax of this file yet.
-Let's squint a little, pretend this is Python code, and see if we can make any sense of it.
+    I'm not going to explain the syntax of this file yet.
+Let's squint a little, pretend the file is Python code, and see if we can make any sense of it.

-    Yes, except for that cimport line, which looks a lot like a regular Python import, this file could be Python code.
-The big difference is what we do next.
-Feed it to Cython, to be translated to C.
+    Yes, except for that cimport line, which looks a lot like a regular Python import, this is Python code.
+The big difference is what we do with it.
+The next step is to to feed it to Cython, to be translated to C.

-    Well that wasn't too bad.
-And we can build a Python extension module from this?
-Let's do it.
+    Let's do it!

 Cython build diagram
 ====================